 This course is aimed at participants new to this area of law but the course may also benefit those who are more experienced.

-How our online training courses work: Each course subject consists of 3 live interactive training modules, which will take place over 3 consecutive weekly installments.
-The course will be tailored to address the needs of the sector during COVID-19.
+This course consists of 3 live interactive training modules, which will take place during one day, with breaks.
 When you sign up, you will be signing up for all 3 modules.

 We ask for a commitment from delegates to attend all 3 sessions.
 Sessions are not recorded, and slides will not be available until all 3 sessions have taken place.

-Payment is by card via PayPal.
 For bookings of 3 or more places, an invoice can be raised - please email Lana.Newby@homelesslink.org.uk to make bookings to be invoiced.
+Please provide names and email addresses of the delegates wishing to be booked for the training.
 We are unable to take requests for invoicing for fewer than 3 people for our online training.

 This course is also available to be booked for staff teams of up to 20 people, to be delivered online "in-house" in live interactive sessions on dates to suit your organisation.